ddubson/tech-notes/security/cryptography.md

 **Cipher** - character-by-character representation of a text

+**In-Band Key Exchange** - crypto keys are exchanged via the same medium as the intended message

+**Out-of-Band Key Exchange** - crypto keys are exchange via separate medium as the indended message.

 #### Data States

 Data-at-Rest - data is in storage and not being accessed